 There’s always that one guy or gal on your list that seems to have everything.
 Or doesn’t seem to want anything.
 Fortunately, advances in the tech world happen so fast that pretty much every holiday season there is something new.
 And who doesn’t love a new toy!!
-Here we review some of 2018’s best tech offerings for the backcountry adventurer.

 If communication is the key to any relationship, think of what a set of Midland GMRS Two-Way Radios could do for you!
 Midland makes a variety of models of two-way radios for use in the backcountry.
 It is important to understand a little bit about these radios.
 FRS (Family Radio Service) radios operate on very low frequencies that are designated by the FCC for use by recreational walkie-talkies.
 This is why you won’t hear your local FM radio station as you are talking to your buddy in the next room.
 GMRS (General Mobile Radio Service) units also operate on specific and restricted frequencies; these units have specific channels within this frequency that FRS units can’t use.
 This reduces the competition for bandwidth.
 Additionally, GMRS units can be modified to extend their range.
 Sounds great right?!
 The catch with these models is that you need to have an FCC license to use them.
 Midland offers several models of handhelds.
 The GXT1000 is their top of the line unit with 50 channels and 142 privacy codes.
 This allows you over 3000 channel options to ensure privacy.
 It boasts a waterproof case and Midlands longest handheld transmission range at 36 miles.
 This also includes a NOAA weather alert system.